Mars habitat: Meteor impacts

-Another consideration for Mars habitats, especially for long-term stay, is the need to potentially deal with a meteor impact.

-Because the atmosphere is thinner, more meteors make it to the surface.
-So, one concern is that a meteor might puncture the surface of the habitat and thereby cause a loss of pressure and/or damage systems.
+Another consideration for Mars habitats is the need to potentially deal with a meteor impact.
+Because the atmosphere is thinner than Earth, more meteors make it to the surface.
+A meteor might puncture the surface of the habitat and thereby cause a loss of pressure and/or damage systems.

-In the 2010s it was determined that something struck the surface of Mars, creating a spattering pattern of larger and smaller craters between 2008 and 2014.
+In the 2010s, it was determined that something struck the surface of Mars, creating a spattering pattern of larger and smaller craters between 2008 and 2014.
 In this case the atmosphere only partially disintegrated the meteor before it struck the surface.

 Radiation

-Radiation exposure is a concern for astronauts even on the surface, as Mars lacks a strong magnetic field, and atmosphere is too thin to stop as much radiation as Earth.
-However, the planet does reduce the radiation significantly especially on the surface, and it is not detected to be radioactive itself.
+Radiation exposure is a concern for astronauts on the surface, as Mars lacks a strong magnetic field, and atmosphere is too thin to stop as much radiation as Earth.
 It has been estimated that sixteen feet (5 meters) of Mars regolith stops the same amount of radiation as Earth's atmosphere.